Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsubsection{Usage of Quantum Memory}

-As mentioned in Section \ref{sec_II_memory}, a quantum memory has a limited capacity, which must be carefully exploited by a quantum node to manage the stored quantum states.
+As per Section \ref{sec_II_memory}, quantum memory has a limited capacity, which must be carefully exploited by a quantum node to manage the stored quantum states.
 Particularly, quantum nodes must allocate a certain number of storage slots for the quantum states of each user.
 This management of the quantum memory significantly affects the achieved throughput \cite{quantum_queuing_delay} and the delay during service.